Different Ways Of Looking At Data In 2019January 10, 2019 |Data Privacy

 Every other sector has followed the trail of tech companies.
-Consumer brands collect data of their customers to advertise products and services according to the need and requirements of the consumers.
-Government is looking very carefully into these firms the ways they gather information and trying to replicate them in their systems.
+Consumer brands collect customer’s data to advertising products and services according to the need and requirements of the consumers.
+The government is looking very carefully into these firms the ways they gather information and trying to replicate them in their systems.

-The data is extremely valuable, and now it’s well understood by individuals because it can be leaked, hacked and stolen for different purposes.
+Moreover, the data is extremely valuable, and now it’s well understood by individuals.
+Because, it can be leaked, hacked and stolen for different purposes.
 The year 2018 for facebook was alarming it faces multiple breaches and reputational damage.
 There is a big list of some reputable companies which met data breaches: Delta, Google, Marriot, British Airways, Best Buy, Cathay Pacific and Sears.
 Such events of data breaches have given the awareness to the people, and now they have started taking notice of all the data they are providing to different companies.

-The impact of this change forced the users to change their behaviour online though they boycotted snooping tech terms or exercise the rights which they possess.
-Because managing your data is a time-consuming process, even for those who know how they can protect their data.
-Now individuals are demanding accountability from those who are holding their data.
+The impact of this change forced users to change their behaviour online.
+However, it happened though they boycotted snooping tech terms or exercise the rights which they possess.
+Because, managing your data is a time-consuming process, even for those who know how they can protect their data.
+Now, individuals are demanding accountability from those who are holding their data.

-But when the data is used at the state level, it poses a much greater threat.
+But, when the data used at the state level, it poses a much greater threat.
 Different algorithms are able to recognise patterns and behaviours or even their opinions.
-Facebook used the data to manipulate the emotions in 2012.
-Russia is also blamed for influencing the American presidential election by using data.
+Facebook used the data to manipulate emotions in 2012.
+Russia stands accused of influencing the American presidential election by using data.